TALK TO SALES

 What are the real costs of employee turnover?

-Losing an employee comes with a cost, especially for small businesses.
-High employee turnover can lower employee morale, damaging employee culture.
+Losing an employee comes at a price, especially for small business owners.
+High employee turnover can lower employee morale, which damages employee culture.

-Since you’ll be down a team member, other employees will need to pick up the slack.
-This leads to increased workloads for your remaining employees, decreasing overall productivity.
+Since you'll be down a team member, other employees must pick up the slack.
+This leads to increased workloads for your remaining employees.
+This can decrease overall productivity and lead to employee burnout.

-Probably the highest cost of employee turnover is the expense of hiring a new employee.
-According to Built In, the average cost of replacing an hourly employee is $1,500.
+However, the greatest turnover cost is the expense of hiring a new employee to take their place.
+According to Built In6, the average cost of replacing an hourly employee is $1,500.
 And this number only scratches the surface, as certain positions will cost more to replace.

 Which benefits reduce employee turnover?

-With benefits playing a major role in why employees quit their jobs, it’s important to offer benefits that your employees want.
-This section covers some of the best employee benefits to include in your employee retention strategy.
+With benefits playing a major role in why employees quit their jobs, it's important to offer perks your employees want.
+This section covers some of the best employee benefits you can include in your employee retention strategy.

 Health benefits

-Health benefits are one of the most important perks you can offer your employees, and they are frequently the most-desired benefit.
+Health benefits are one of the most desired perks you can offer.

 Employees increasingly desire flexibility in their workplace, and that includes perks.
 Offering personalized health benefits allows your employees to choose how they want to use their best.

-Offering a health reimbursement arrangement (HRA) or health stipend are better options for some businesses because of the flexibility and cost savings they provide.
+Health reimbursement arrangements (HRAs) are a better option for businesses because of the flexibility and cost savings they provide.

 Three of the most popular types of HRAs include:

 Health stipends are another great option for businesses of all sizes.
 Like with an HRA, you can offer your employees a monthly allowance for their medical expenses.
-However, health stipends are taxable and must be reported as additional income on your employees’ W-2s.
+However, health stipends are taxable.
+You have to report them as additional income on your employees' W-2s.

-It’s best to offer a health stipend instead of an HRA when your employees receive advance premium tax credits, as they’ll be able to claim their APTC and use the full health stipend benefit.
+A health stipend is an excellent option if your employees receive advance premium tax credits (APTCs), as they'll be able to claim their APTCs and use the full health stipend benefit.
 You can also offer stipends to international employees and 1099 contractors.
 Otherwise, HRAs are often better for businesses because of their tax advantages.

 Wellness benefits